AlxndrMlk/dataScienceHelpers/README.md

 * ## cov_matrix
   Takes a matrix as 2D numpy.array and return covariance matrix. ```cov_matrix(X)``` default result is compatible with MATLAB/Octave ```cov(X)``` and ```numpy.cov(X, rowvars=False)```.

+* ## get_logloss
+  Takes two array-likes:
+    * actual labels
+    * predicted probabilities
+  and one float:
+    * clipper (width of offset from 0 and 1)
+  Returns log loss as a float.